Skip to Content

 Young ducklings imprint on whatever and whoever they spend time with in those first few precious hours of life.
 It’s often their mother or siblings, but if you are hatching ducklings in an incubator it could be you!
 When a duck imprints on you, she will want to follow you around and be with you all the time.

-This is something you might want to give some thought to – while it sounds fun to have a duck imprint on you, you should also think about the long term happiness of the duck.
+This is something you might want to give some thought to.
+While it sounds fun to have a duck imprint on you, you should also think about the long-term happiness of the duck.
 Ducks need nearly constant companionship.
+Another duck is really the ideal companion for a duck.
 If you work or go to school outside the house you should not get a single duck.
 If the duck is destined to live outside in your yard, you should not get a single duck.

-Will she get over it when she is full grown & you move her outside and can’t be with her all day?
+Will she get over it when she is fully grown, she moves outside and can’t be with her all day?
 Yes, but she will be sad and no one wants a sad duck!
-It’s best to raise ducklings in at least pairs.
+It’s best to raise ducklings in a group.
 Letting them imprint on a “sibling” will give them a friend to hang out with when you aren’t around.
-It doesn’t mean the ducklings won’t love you, it just means their entire world doesn’t revolve around you, which in the end is better for the duck.
+It doesn’t mean the ducklings won’t love you.
+It just means their entire world doesn’t revolve around you, which in the end is better for the duck.
 Click here to read more about raising ducklings

 Should you get ducks?